grodansparadis/vscp-works-qt/README.md

 ## Build on Windows

 If you don't have Visual Studio Code installed it is recommended.
-You can fined it [here](https://code.visualstudio.com/download).
+You can find it [here](https://code.visualstudio.com/download).

 Install cmake-tools, c++ extension